Ferns & Focus

 Toxic to cats and dogs.
 Ingestion can cause oral irritation, swelling of the mouth/tongue, excessive drooling, vomiting, and difficulty swallowing due to insoluble calcium oxalate crystals.

-Allow the top two inches of soil to dry out between waterings.
-Drooping leaves are a sign the plant is thirsty, while yellowing leaves suggest overwatering or poor drainage.
+Let the top two inches of soil dry between waterings.
+Drooping usually means thirst; yellow leaves often mean overwatering or poor drainage.
+Use a planter with drainage holes.

-Use a standard well-draining potting mix.
-Pothos prefer to be slightly root-bound, so only repot every 1-2 years when roots begin to circle the bottom of the pot.
+A standard well-draining peat-based mix is enough.
+Pothos likes being slightly root-bound, so repot only every 1-2 years when roots circle the pot.

 Common Issues

-Watch for mealybugs or fungus gnats.
-If stems become too leggy, prune them back to a node to encourage bushier growth and use the cuttings for propagation.
+Watch for mealybugs and fungus gnats.
+Prune leggy stems back to a node for a fuller plant, and root the cuttings in water or soil.

 In-Depth Care & Growth